-1) As mentioned in Section 2a of Overview of Properties, in the Quebec Utica Shale play, no exploration work has taken place in the St. Lawrence Lowlands since 2010.
-The Company plans to maintain the Sorel-Trois Rivieres property in good standing until such time as exploration work can resume.
+1) As mentioned in Section 2a of Overview of Properties, no exploration work has taken place in the St. Lawrence Lowlands since 2010 when the moratorium started.
+To date the moratorium has not yet been lifted by the Quebec Government.
+Nevertheless, the Company plans to maintain its licences in good standing until such time as exploration work can resume.